vitalets/playwright-network-cache/README.md

   // ...
 });
 ```
-You can fully customize `cacheKey` - array of strings that will produce cache  directory for that request:
+You can customize `cacheKey` - array of strings that will produce cache  directory for that request:
 ```ts
 import { test } from '@playwright/test';
 import { routeWithCache } from 'playwright-network-cache';